Inflation Accounting: Definition

 2. Depreciation is charged on the historical cost of the assets.
 As a result, depreciation provision is also inadequate for financing the replacement cost of fixed assets.
 The firm may, therefore, have to face serious problems because of the paucity of funds.

-3. In a period of rising prices, there is a significant overstatement of profits since the cost of goods sold is calculated on a historical cost basis and no allowance is made for the reduction in the purchasing power of money.
-Also, overstatement in profits results in a heavy financial strain for the company in terms of heavy dividend, heavy taxation, etc,
+3. In the context of rising prices, there is a significant overstatement of profits since the cost of goods sold is calculated on a historical cost basis and no allowance is made for the reduction in the purchasing power of money.

-When the general price level is rising rapidly, reported profits of a company which has a major proportion of its assets which are stated at historical costs are overstated.
-If profits are overstated, it follows that costs and expenses are under-stated, This may lead to reporting illusory profits.
+When the general price level increases rapidly, the reported profits of a company that has a major proportion of its assets stated at historical cost are overstated.
+If profits are overstated, it follows that costs and expenses are understated.
+This may lead to reporting illusory profits.

-Thus, accountants use the concept of Inflation Accounting so as to convert monetary units having varying purchasing power into a single monetary unit.
+With the above considerations in mind, accountants use inflation accounting to convert monetary units with different levels of purchasing power into a single monetary unit.

 Objectives of Inflation Accounting

-The objective of Inflation Accounting is to adjust historical cost figures for substantive changes in the general level in the economy, The following are some of the objectives of Inflation Accounting:
+The fundamental objective of inflation accounting is to adjust historical cost figures for substantive changes in the general level of the economy.
+The following are some of the specific objectives of inflation accounting:

-(ii).
-To provide for more meaningful inter-period comparison.
+- To provide for more meaningful inter-period comparisons

-(iii).
-To improve the meaning and measurement of income and expenses in the face of changing the purchasing power of money.
+- To improve the meaning and measurement of income and expenses in the face of the changing purchasing power of money

-The system of inflation accounting, if introduced, will help the various parties who have an interest and stake in the business viz. shareholders, employees, external users, management and government.
+The system of inflation accounting, if introduced, will help the various parties who have an interest and stake in the business (e.g., shareholders, employees, external users, management, and government).

-2. Management will be better equipped to tackle the problems caused by inflation and in turn improve productivity in the long run.
+2. Management will be better equipped to tackle the problems caused by inflation and, in turn, productivity will improve in the long run.

-3. Information about the specific price changes on individual enterprises and by industry grouping will help the policymakers to analyze the impact of the differential impact of inflation on each’ industry. inflation accounting will also help in giving a clearer disclosure and in turn help the government in making various policy decisions.
+3. Information about specific price changes for enterprises or industries can help policymakers to understand the impact of inflation on each industry.
+Inflation accounting also enables clearer disclosure and, in turn, helps the government in its policy decisions.

-4. The public understanding of the business and the various effects of inflation goes up.
-This helps business in being somewhat less critically viewed by the general public helps them in their continuous exercise of mobilizing funds for expansion, new investment and also to provide employment.
+4. The public understanding of the business, as well as the various effects of inflation, increases.
+This means that businesses are viewed less critically by the public, can mobilize funds for expansion, can secure new investments, and also provide employment.

 Methods of Accounting for Inflation

 Various methods have been proposed in accounting to reflect the true changes in the purchasing power of money.
-However, no consensus has yet been reached on a specific solution and the professional bodies in various countries argue that the method Should be accurate, reasonable, effective and easy to implement.
-The following are the various methods that have been put forward for inflation accounting:
+However, no consensus has yet been reached on a specific solution.

 Inflation and Productivity Measurement

-Productivity can be measured as a ratio of Sales Revenue to the number of employees.
+Productivity can be measured as the ratio of sales revenue to the number of employees.

-If the physical output and number of employees remain the same while sales price and hence sales revenue increase by 15 percent due to Inflation, the productivity will go up by 15 percent despite no change in real productivity.
+If the physical output and number of employees remain the same while sales price (and, hence, sales revenue) increase by 15% due to inflation, productivity will increase by 15% despite the fact that real productivity remains the same.

 Limitations of Inflation Accounting

-Financial statements prepared on the historical cost basis do not, as a rule, depict the real state of affairs of the organization.
-The figures presented in the Financial Statement do not reflect present-day values.
-Nevertheless, accounts prepared on the basis of historical cost have the following advantages over other systems of accounting:
+Financial statements prepared on a historical cost basis do not, as a rule, depict the real state of affairs of the organization.
+This is because the figures presented in such financial statements are not reflective of present-day values.

-- Comparison of figures over a period of time can be made easily.
+- Easy comparison of figures over a specific period

-Thus, there is an imperative need for inflation-adjusted financial statements to be presented to the shareholders and other interested parties.
-Yet, there are a number of objections to inflation accounting.
-They are:
+Thus, there is an imperative need for inflation-adjusted financial statements to be presented to shareholders and other interested parties.
+However, there are several objections to inflation accounting, including:

-(1) The financial statements lose their credibility as the objectivity concept is violated.
+- The financial statements lose their credibility as the concept of objectivity is violated

-(2) The method is not acceptable to the tax authorities.
+- The method is not acceptable to most tax authorities

-(3) Inflation accounting may sometimes result in arbitrary profits.
+- Inflation accounting may sometimes result in arbitrary profits